petershin/liferay-learn/docs/dxp/latest/en/users-and-permissions/managing-user-data/enabling-gdpr-compliance-for-cookies.md

 **Include "Decline All" Button**: Check this option to add a *Decline All* button on the cookie banner.

-## Consent Panel Customization
+## Consent Panel Options

-Once the Banner is displayed on the screen, if the user clicks on the *Configuration*, he will have access to the Consent Panel page.
-There, he may choose which cookies are allowed while he uses the website.
+The Consent Panel appears when users click the *Configuration* link on the banner.
+Users can use it to select the types of cookies they consent to have stored.

 ![Consent Panel Page](./enabling-gdpr-compliance-for-cookies/images/07.png)